frequency-chain/frequency/designdocs/passkey_p256.md

 ### Generic Key Support

+_Question_: Should we be able to use any other key which is already inside a wallet instead of generating new ones?

 There is an issue with the `account_key` generation flow since it would only support transactions that do not require any Msa account.
 To be able to use the PassKey feature for the majority of transactions, it might be better if the `account_key` was already in a wallet and the Msa account was created for that key,and we register a passkey using the same.

+If an already existing key is allowed to be used with a passkey the challenge for registering a passkey should be a different and random value coming from server instead of the public key of mentioned key.

 ### Separate Pallet